jbawgs/jbawgs.github.io/_posts/2017-05-31-blog-controller.md

 When you're creating a new post in your org, you have a field beneath the post body like so: ![List of tags like so: tag1, tag2, tag3]({{ site.url | append:site.baseurl }}/images/tag-field.jpeg){: .wrap-img-right }

 And you simply type in your tags, and the rest is automagically performed by the hidden robot fairies.![Tags as links in VF Page]({{ site.url | append:site.baseurl }}/images/tag-impl.png)
 In the controller we have a Map<String, List<String>> which stores a post's Salesforce ID as the key, and a List of strings (that post's tags) as the value.
 Its declared with get/set at the top scope so that we can get at it with the VF page, and assigned whenever the getPosts() method is run.
-Here's the pertinent block of code in the controller:
+Here's the pertinent block of code in the controller:<!--more-->
 {% highlight java %}
     tags = new Map<String,List<String>>();
     for(Blog_Post__c post : posts){